Lilly Supply home

 Ask your healthcare provider how to recognize the serious side effects below and what to do if you think you have one:

-Inflamed pancreas (pancreatitis).
-Stop using Trulicity and call your healthcare provider right away if you have severe pain in your stomach area (abdomen), with or without vomiting, that will not go away.
-You may feel the pain from your abdomen to your back.
+Inflammation of the pancreas (pancreatitis).
+Stop using Trulicity and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without nausea or vomiting.
+Sometimes, you may feel the pain from your abdomen to your back.

 Low blood sugar (hypoglycemia).
 Your risk for getting low blood sugar may be higher if you use TRULICITY with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.